If you are going to Vienna in Austria, you should spend at least a day on the trail of Empress Sisi.

 She was walking from the Hotel Beau Rivage towards the steamer that should bring her back to Montreux after a visit with Baroness de Rothschild.
 After she is stabbed by a mad anarchist, she is brought back to Hotel Beau Rivage.
 She died there from the deadly wound in her chest.

 Sisi did stay in the Hotel Beau Rivage often, and they keep her memory alive.
 They offer historic suites called after iconic characters that stayed at the hotel.
-One of these is of course the Sissi suite.
+One of these is, of course, the Sissi suite.

 Other Swiss hotels that she stayed in are the former Grand Hotel in Territet and Hotel Baur au Lac, a famous luxury hotel with views over Lake Zurich and the Alps.

-Sissi spends the summer of 1875 in Brittany (France).
+Sissi spent the summer of 1875 in Brittany (France).
 She was accompanied by her daughter Maria Valeria, and some 70 servants.
 She rented the Chateau of Sassetot-le-Mauconduits and spend her days horse riding and bathing in the sea.

 Rumours were spread that she had given birth to a child, whose father was reputed to be Andrassy, the Hungarian politician.
 There is no proof that this was in fact true.